wittlock/ngx-image-zoom/README.md

 hover | Whenever the mouse cursor moves over the thumbnail it will show the zoomed image until it leaves the thumbnail. click | Similar to hover but it only starts zooming if the user clicks the image.
 Moving the cursor away from the image disables it again. toggle | A click in the image will zoom at the point of the cursor.
-Another click will restore the small image. hover-freeze | First click enables hover mode, second click freezes the zoomed image where it is, third click restores thumbnail.
+Another click will restore the small image. toggle-click | Combination of toggle and click.
+A click in the image will start zooming.
+Another click or moving the cursor away from the image will restore the small image. hover-freeze | First click enables hover mode, second click freezes the zoomed image where it is, third click restores thumbnail.

 ### Zoom ratio